foxkit-js/library-template/README.md

 ## Configuring Builds

-The build process contains three steps: A build script using [esbuild], d.ts files through `tsc` ([TypeScript]) and `clear-package-json` ([clean-publish]).
+The build process contains three steps: A build script using [esbuild], d.ts files through `tsc` ([TypeScript]).

 The build script is a simple js file which can be freely adjusted.
 The provided configurations are for dual-publishing as native ES Modules with `.cjs` as fallback for older systems, while [TypeScript] takes care of providing types in d.ts files.

-### Configuring clear-package-json
+### Configuring package.json publishConfig

-`clear-package-json` by [clean-publish] is a simple tool to remove development configs (such as `"scripts"` and our git hook configs) from your package.json file, which are not needed for using the package as a dependency.
-It is vital that you properly separate your dependencies and development-only dependencies for this to work as the `"devDependencies"` key is removed!
+The build script uses the `"publishConfig"` to override and add keys in your production package.json file.
+This is achieved with a simple `Object.assign` call, so you can nest another `"publishConfig"` object inside to configure `npm publish` from there (note that this is slightly different from how pnpm handles this!).
+See the [pnpm docs](https://pnpm.io/package_json#publishconfig) for detailed information on available parameters that can be overriden.

-The `"publishConfig"` key can be used to override and add keys in your production package.json file.
-See the [pnpm docs](https://pnpm.io/package_json#publishconfig) for detailed information.
-In general `"main"` should be your cjs build, `"module"` your js (ESM) build and `"types"` should be added appropriately.
+When not using the `"exports"` key, in general `"main"` should be your cjs build, `"module"` your js (ESM) build and `"types"` should be added appropriately.
 Note that when using the `"exports"` key you should add `"types"` as the first key on every export to make sure [TypeScript] can find them.
 If you are exporting a file in a subdirectory of `./src` you may want to use the `"typesVersion"` key as a workaround for linking to the d.ts file as a workaround.

 ## Tools